vc-csv13/EX03-Nifty/README.md

 ## Exercise: WindChillIndex (25 Points)

-TThe objective of this project is to create your first C++ function and familiarize your self with creating applications from scratch.
+The objective of this project is to create your first C++ function and familiarize your self with creating applications from scratch.

  In cold weather, meteorologists report an index called the wind chill factor , which takes into account the wind speed and the temperature.
 The index provides a